offbynull/portmapper/README.md

 Because of this, the code should be easily portable to other languages -- especially languages that don't have the same robust ecosystem that Java does.

-#### How is the Port Mapper project considered fault-tolerant?
+#### How is this library considered fault-tolerant?

-The Port Mapper project aims to be resilent when it comes to faulty responses, especially when the protocol is UPnP-IGD.
-The Port Mapper project ...
+The Port Mapper project aims to be resilient when it comes to faulty responses, especially when the protocol is UPnP-IGD.
+The code ...

 1. parses XML as text, based on patterns/hueristics (works around issues such as invalid XML syntax/invalid XML structure/incorrect capitialization/etc..)
-1. attempts requests multiple times when it the router responds with a failure (works around temporary network failure and other temporary hiccups that cause bad response codes)
+1. attempts requests multiple times when the device responds with a failure (works around temporary network failure and other temporary hiccups that cause bad response codes)

-#### How does the Port Mapper project discover NAT-PMP and PCP gateway devices?
+#### How does this library discover NAT-PMP and PCP gateway devices?

 Unfortunately, Java doesn't provide any built-in mechanisms to grab the gateway address from the OS, nor does it allow you to do ICMP probing to find devices on path (e.g. set TTL to 1 and ping, the first device is very likely the gateway).
 As such, the Port Mapper project makes use of various OS-specific commands to find gateway addresses.
 You can find out which commands are used by looking through the source code.

-#### Does the Port Mapper project support PCP authentication or UPnP-IGD device protection?
+#### Does this library support PCP authentication and/or UPnP-IGD device protection?

 Not at this time.
 Support may be added in the future.